-The threats to economic output include the District's limited offer in terms of large modern office space, and move-on space for growing SMEs; the loss of employment land to residential; housing and other locational costs with lower than average resident and work incomes; commercial vacancy rates and attractiveness to graduates and young workers.
+The threats to economic output have included the District's limited offer in terms of large modern office space (although the future shape of office space in a post-Covid world is still unclear), and move-on space for growing SMEs; the loss of employment land to residential; housing and other locational costs with lower than average resident and work incomes; commercial vacancy rates and attractiveness to graduates and young workers.

-Cotswold District's rural economy comprises many different types of small and micro-enterprises, and farm diversifications were highlighted as necessary to support that.
+Cotswold District's rural economy, which also comprises many different types of small and microenterprises, and farm diversifications were highlighted as necessary to support that.

-Small farm based enterprises, as part of parent farm businesses or housed in let business units, provide diversified income to farm and estate businesses enabling them to maintain profitability and thereby to invest in landscape and biodiversity management.
+Small farm based enterprises, as part of parent farm businesses or housed in let business units, provide diversified income to farm and estate businesses enabling them to maintain profitability and invest in landscape and biodiversity management.
 This then attracts wider business investment and talent to the county and underpins its visitor economy and retention of young people.